Rules

 49) RACIST PROPOSALS

 This will be zero tolerance for any racist remarks, a game misconduct and suspension will be imposed on the offending party.
-A fine of 50$ will be given to the offending parties and must be played before they can return to play in the league.

 50) BENCH CLEARING

 No player may leave the players’ bench or penalty bench at ANY TIME during a fight/altercation on the surface, or for the purpose of starting a fight.
-This will result in a suspension for every player that left the players’ bench/penalty box during the altercation/fight.

 51) PULLING YOUR GOALIE

-53) RANKINGS
+52) RANKINGS

 Every captain must ensure their whole roster of players has made a passport / account on cotesdekhockey.com.
 Every player will be provided a ranking after playing 2-3 games in the season.
 The captain of each team is responsible for fielding a team that is in accordance with the rankings of Hockey QC & Dek Hockey Kirkland.